Swimming Holes of the Daintree Rainforest

 • Cassowary Falls

-Found near the Daintree village, only a short 25 minutes’ drive from the city centre of Cairns.
-Cassowary Falls is nestled in an isolated spot deep within the bushland, with lush greenery and fantastic wildlife.
 The area provides a unique experience for keen swimmers, with deep, cooling waters and untouched scenery.
-The watering hole is surrounded by large rocks, perfect to sun bake and jump into the water from.
-Make sure to bring your walking shoes, for the walking treks sprinkling the area is well worth doing either before or after your swimming adventure.
+The water hole is surrounded by large rocks, perfect to sun bake and jump into the water from.

 • Spring Creek Falls

 Situated at the end of a narrow valley, Spring Creek Falls is a hidden spot.
-It’s ideal for cooling off in after a hike along the 1.5km track that weaves through the surrounding scenery.
+You’ll want to cool off in the water after a hike along the 1.5km track that weaves through the surrounding scenery.
 This route is recommended for experienced bush walkers, as there are some boulders to climb over, which can be dangerous when slippery.
-Before you get to the rock pools that sit below the falls, keep your eyes peeled for the exceptional array of flora and fauna that make the surroundings so incredibly beautiful.

 • Emmagen Creek